December 11 – 12, 2023

 Hybrid: at the University of Manchester (United Kingdom) and online

-This conference is funded by The Spencer Foundation and builds on the upcoming publication of the Research with International Students book (to be published in late 2023).
+This conference is funded by The Spencer Foundation and builds on the upcoming publication of the Research with International Students book (to be published in November 2023).
 It further establishes a network of critical researchers and scholars who wish to develop more ethical approaches towards research that includes international students as participants and co-researchers.

 Conference focus